awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 You can't GRANT or REVOKE permissions on an external table\.
 Instead, grant or revoke the permissions on the external schema\.

+For stored procedures, the only privilege that can be granted is EXECUTE\.

 ## Syntax<a name="r_GRANT-synopsis"></a>